 - Approver: Promotes the initiative on a big scale

 - Gatekeeper: Barrier in getting a product approved or implemented

 These roles vary according to the product and industry you are selling to.
 Do research on each role to get an idea of what they do, their goals and the problems they face.
-It’s important to know who they are, what is their motivation, and what are their problems, as they will be the one to recognise your product.
+It's important to know who they are, what their motivation is, and what their problems are, as they will be the ones to recognize your product.

 Design a value matrix and messaging